-Night sky notes for May 2016 Geoff Mitchell
+Night Sky Notes for May 2017 Geoff Mitchell

-The May night sky shows the summer constellations rising mid evening and the spring constellations heading into the western twilight The bright planet Jupiter is now low in the south by early evening and by late May the Red Planet Mars and the ringed planet Saturn can be seen late evening low in the southeast .
+The May night sky shows the summer constellations rising mid evening and the spring constellations heading into the western twilight The bright planet Jupiter is now low in the south by early evening, the red planet Mars slips into western twilight by late May .
+Comet 2015 V2 Johnson is a binocular object moving southward from the constellation of Hercules, down through the constellation of Bootes during May.
+Comet 41P (Tuttle- Giacobini- Kresak ) is a telescopic / binocular object on the borders of Lyra and Hercules low in the east , mid evening.

-The late spring night sky contains many fine objects to view for the enthusiast in the midnight hours but also has a few notable events of special interest.
-From late May onwards Look to the NW some 90 minutes after sunset or to the NE 90 minutes before sunrise i.e. when the Sun just below the horizon during the summer months when extremely high clouds at 80 km altitude known as Noctilucent Cloud (NLC) may be seen.
+The late spring night sky contains many fine objects to view but also has a few notable events of special interest.
+From late May onwards Look to the NW some 90 to 120 minutes after sunset or to the NE before sunrise i.e. when the Sun just below the horizon during the summer months when extremely high clouds at 80 km altitude known as Noctilucent Cloud (NLC) may be seen.
 NLC’s show a bluish colour and also show filamentary structure.

 The constellation of Virgo due south as twilight fades contains a large cluster of Galaxies , the Virgo Super cluster , visible as faint misty patches in moderate sized telescopes – the bright late evening skies however makes observing these quite a challenge .
 Our own Milky Way galaxy stretches from the constellation of Auriga [The Charioteer], marked by the bright star Capella and through the constellations of Perseus and Cassiopeia all now positioned low in the north.
 In the south the night sky looks outward to the distant galaxies of the Virgo and Coma cluster.